MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Manage/Generate-DPM-reports.md

 ### Set up reports

 #### Schedule reports
-Reports aren’t scheduled by default in DPM.
+Reports aren't scheduled by default in DPM.
 To start creating and saving historical reports you create a report schedule.
 Each report type has an independent schedule A report only has a single schedule.
 Schedule a report as follows:

 1. In DPM Administrator Console, go to the **Reporting** view.
 On the display pane, select the report and click **Schedule**.